maribelduran/100-days-of-code/log.md

 **Thoughts**: I am happy with how my code is looking.
 Need to continue refactoring the displayUsers method.

 ### Day 17: January 19, 2017

 **Today's Progress**: Fixed button's active color styling through javascript instead of css.
 Added a footer.
 Also made up for my hour missed on Day 13.

 **Thoughts**: Was having difficulties figuring out how to style the buttons active state through css so I ended up doing it through javascript.

+### Day 18: January 20, 2017

+**Today's Progress**: Made project code more readable.
+Moved button color style updates from setupEventListeners method into a new updateActiveButton method in the view object.

+**Thoughts**: Realized I could make my project more readable by adding new view methods.
+This allows someone to see what all happens when a button is clicked.

+### Day 19: January 21, 2017

+**Today's Progress**: Continued making project code more readable.
+Divdided displayUsers methods into more view methods that create html elements.
+Finished updating javascript code and was able to share it with twitter friends!

+**Thoughts**: Originally the view object had a displayUsers method that looped through each user and created the necessary html elements and classes for each user.
+However, I realized the method was sloppy and repetatitve.
+So I decided to divide the tasks into smallers view methods.
+I created a view.createAnchor, view.createPreviewImg, view.createOverlay, and view.createInfoDiv method that allows someone to see what exactly is being performed within the view.displayUsers method.